Sony RX100 III versus Panasonic GX80

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the GX80 provides a better video resolution than the RX100 III.
 It can shoot movie footage at 4K/30p, while the Sony is limited to 1080/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the GX80 offers a substantially higher resolution than the one in the RX100 III (2765k vs 1440k dots).
-The table below summarizes some of the other core capabilities of the Sony RX100 III and Panasonic GX80 in connection with corresponding information for a sample of similar cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The adjacent table lists some of the other core features of the Sony RX100 III and Panasonic GX80 along with similar information for a selection of comparators.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Panasonic GX80 (⇒ lft)||2765||no||3.0||1040||tilting||YES||4000||8.0||6||YES|